-Abstract-This paper presents serially concatenated trellis coded modulations (SCTCMs) that perform consistently close to the available mutual information for periodic erasure channel (PEC), periodic fading channel (PFC) and the 2×2 compound matrix channel.
+In this paper, we propose serially concatenated trellis coded modulations (SCTCMs) that perform consistently close to the available mutual information for periodic erasure channel (PEC), periodic fading channel (PFC) and the 2 × 2 compound matrix channel.
 We use both the maximum-likelihood decoding criteria and iterative decoding criteria to design universal SCTCMs for the PEC and the PFC.
 For the space-time channel, by de-multiplexing the symbols across the antennas, the proposed universal SCTCMs for the period-2 PFC deliver consistent performance over the eigenvalue skew of the matrix channel.
 Within the family of channels having the same eigenvalue skew, a time-varying linear transformation (TVLT) is used to mitigate the performance variation over different eigenvectors.
 The proposed space-time SCTCMs of 1.0, 2.0 and 3.0 bits per transmission require excess mutual information in the ranges 0.11-0.15, 0.23-0.26 and 0.35-0.53 bits per antenna, respectively.
-Because of their consistent performance over all channels, the proposed codes will have good frame-error-rate (FER) performance over any quasi-static fading distribution.
+Because of their consistent performance over any quasi-static fading distribution.
 In particular, the codes provide competitive FER performance in quasi-static Rayleigh fading.